codelammer/jumia-frontend-app/README.md

 #### Bonus topics
 * I was able to implement infinite virtual scrolling
 * I would also implement the `Only request the fields that really need (based on the columns selected)` if I had more time
+* Feel free to go through my commits history on this project github

 ## Alternative Installation